shoaiyb/translation-hindi/README.md

 ## How this works
-The translations are all in the si_SL.csv file.
+The translations are all in the hi_IN.csv file.
 Why in CVS?
-That's how all other major CMSes do it, so there must be a good reason for it.
+That's how all other major CMS's do it, so there must be a good reason for it.

 You will see something like this a lot: